GetLiberated/PL-Final-Project/README.md

 - **What OS is currently supported?**
     - macOS
+    - Windows 10

 - **What Browser is currently supported?**
     - Google Chrome ***(Default)***
     - Safari ***(Very limited support)***

 - **What happen if I don't have Google Chrome?**
-   - You will use the built in browser that came with your OS.
+   - Mac: You will use the built in browser that came with your OS (Safari)
+   - Windows 10: The program will not run, please download Google Chrome.

 - **What happen if I use a very limited support browser?**
-   - Some of the features will guaranteed to be not working.
+   - Some of the features will be guaranteed to not working.

 - **Why Binus Maya is so slow?**
    - Maybe your internet connection speed is slow or Binus Maya server is crowded.